We’re putting together details for summer 2025 and look forward to sharing soon! Registration opens January 8th!

 Choreographer

 Michael Estanich is the Artistic Director of the Chicago based dance theatre company, RE|dance group.
 Since 2009 RE|dance group has been presenting work in nationally recognized dance festivals throughout the United States.
 In summer of 2016, RE|dance group was invited to present its seminal duet Abbot & Viv at the New Dance for Asia International Dance Festival in Seoul, South Korea.
 Michael is also a Professor of Dance at the University of Wisconsin-Stevens Point.
 He teaches modern dance, composition, dance pedagogy, movement analysis and dance history.
 He earned his MFA from The Ohio State University and his BFA from Denison University.
 His creative research currently examines ideas of space, architecture, landscape and habitation often resulting in dances supported by sculptural environments.
 Michael’s professional performance credits include Molly Shanahan/Mad Shak, Cerulean Dance Theatre, Rebecca Rosen, Melanie Bales, Bebe Miller, a reconstruction of Mark Morris’ choreography All Fours, and Susan Marshall’s ARMS.
-He is the North Central Regional Director of American College Dance Association (ACDA).
-Michael has been a part of the Trollwood Performing Arts School dance faculty since 2006, serving as the department chair since 2010, and the choreographer for the Mainstage Musical since 2015.
+Michael is the Vice President for Policy and Procedure of the American College Dance Association (ACDA).
+He has been a part of the Trollwood Performing Arts School dance faculty since 2006, serving as the department chair since 2010, and the choreographer for the Mainstage Musical since 2015.

 ELIZA LEWIS-O’CONNOR